-Contacts: Tapping doesn't turn page Swipe deletes
+Contacts for iPad is even worse: Swiping doesn't turn page.
+Instead, swipe deletes.
 Your interface metaphor suggests how to use the app.
 Here, the book metaphor is a confusing misdirection.
 Creates expectation that works like a book, but really through desktop-style buttons.